Children in Need 2008: Celebrity Scissorhands

 A third series of Celebrity Scissorhands was shown in the run up to the 2008 event, again featuring celebrity hairdresser Lee Stafford and Steve Strange as lead stylist.
 The winner was Sabrina Washington with Jeff Leach as the runner up.

 Official single

 On 30 October 2008 the BBC announced that the 2008 Children in Need official single would be a double A side of "Do Ya" and a cover of Faces "Stay With Me" by British pop band McFly.
 The songs were released for download on 23 November and in stores the following day, with all profits raised going to the appeal.
 The band performed both songs as part of the 2008 broadcast on BBC1.
 "Do Ya" charted at Number 18 on 30 November 2008, making it the lowest chart entry for a Children in Need song to date.

 Other activities

 As in previous years, the TV show Countryfile sold a calendar in aid of the appeal.
 In 2008, it raised £369,000.

+Regional Opt-Outs

+Every BBC English Region hosted their own event with coverage throughout the telethon.